-Chayote squash Chutney Recipe with step by step photos | Chow Chow chutney Recipe with step by step photos| How to do Seeme Badanekai Chutney
+Chayote squash Chutney Recipe with step by step photos | Chow Chow Chutney Recipe with step by step photos| How to do Seeme Badanekai Chutney

 What do you do with peels of chayote Squash/chow chow /Seeme Badanekai?
 If the answer is to throw… Hey, wait !! let me tell you an interesting chutney that can be made using these peels … ” Today’s post “Chayote Squash Chutney / Chow Chow chutney ” is just that.
 It’s easy, tasty.. filled with fibre and tastes best with plain steamed rice, Idli, dosa, paniyaram etc. A nice change from the regular chutneys.

-The best part is you will keep guessing what this chutney is made from.
+The best part about this chutney is you will keep guessing what it is made from.
 A simple recipe that anyone can make.
 I make them often in my home and everybody loves it.
-So next time you are about to throw the peel..stop and do try them .. i am sure you will love it.
+So next time you are about to throw the peel..stop and do try them ..
+I am sure you will love it.
 Refer the notes section for other veggie peels that you could use…do give a try and let me know your feedback.. here you go…

 Some other chutneys that you can try using vegetables are

-Wash the chayote squash.
+- Wash the chayote squash.
 Peel them.
 Retain the veggie to do some other dish .. we will be using the peels for this dish.

 - Take a Kadai / frying pan.
 Add urad dal, red chillies, curry leaves and hing.
 Fry them in oil till urad dal turns golden brown in colour.

-When dal has turned golden, add chayote peel, salt and saute for 4-5 mins.
+- When dal has turned golden, add chayote peel, salt and saute for 4-5 mins.
 Let the peel become soft.

-Transfer roasted masala, grated coconut, salt, tamarind and jaggery (optional) to a blender/mixer.
+- Transfer roasted masala, grated coconut, salt, tamarind and jaggery (optional) to a blender/mixer.
 Grind adding little water.
 Don't make the chutney too smooth, a bit of coarseness gives it a nice texture.

-If the peels are overgrown .. don't use them.
+- If the peels are overgrown .. don't use them.
 Will make chutney too fibery.
 So . tender ones are preferred to make this chutney.

-If the chayote squash has overgrown .. discard the peel instead use the veggie to make the chutney.
+- If the chayote squash has overgrown .. discard the peel instead use the veggie to make the chutney.

 Variation: Instead of chayote peel, you can use bottle gourd peel/snake gourd peel/ridge gourd peel/sambar cucumber peel etc.